00022008/AdClickPredictor/README.md

 #This project is about detecting whether a website visitor clicked on the Ad or not.
 To find this, i used a Logistic Regression.
 The following is the result of the project:

+0 --> The class representing that group of ads that were not clicked.
+1 --> The class representing that group of ads that were clicked.

                  precision    recall  f1-score   support

            0       0.91      0.95      0.93       157